journeyapps-platform/journey_utilities/readme.md

 ## Code Installation

-1. clone and run `yarn` in the root & tools folders
+1. clone and run `pnpm` in the root & tools folders
-2. run `yarn build` to build.
+2. run `pnpm build` to build.
-3. run `yarn test` to run all the unit tests.
+3. run `pnpm test` to run all the unit tests.

-## Development

-See [DEVELOPMENT.md](./docs/DEVELOPMENT.md) for instructions on building and publishing journey-js.